mikeskitt/esp8266-fastled-dedicated-webserver/README.md

 FastLED + ESP8266 + Dedicated Web Server
 =========

-Control an addressable LED strip with an ESP8266 via a web browser or infrared remote control.
+Control an addressable LED strip with an ESP8266 via a web browser.

+<B>NOTE:</B> If you would like to try the original master branch by jasoncoon, you can find it [here](https://github.com/Tiuipuv/esp8266-fastled-webserver).
+The instructions for the master are found in the Readme file.

 Hardware Used
 --------